sueszli/osue/exams/2022/exam 2/exam report summary.md

 ```

-### 2. accept connections from the created socket as a server
+### Task 2: accept connections from the created socket as a server

 Wait for connections on the received socket file descriptor and accept them.